Mezirix/binary_trees/README.md

-This Project is about shell basics
+This Project is about Binary_trees